gallery-so/go-gallery/README.md

 $ source ./_import_env.sh <path to dev/prod backend app.yaml> <username of dev/prod user you want to import data for>
 ```

-The app will connect to a local redis and local postgres instance by default.
-To spin it up, you can use the official docker containers:

-_if this is the first time you run the app, you will need to run the following command:_

 ```bash
 $ make docker-build
 ```

+To run the docker containers, run the following command:

 ```bash
 $ make docker-start